jamfor999/worktree-ex/README.md

 ### Statusline not showing branch

-Make sure:
+If you want to use the statusline component:
-- You're in a git repository
+- Make sure you're in a git repository
-- The statusline is configured correctly with your statusline plugin
+- Add the statusline component to your statusline config (see examples above)
-- `enable_statusline` is `true` in the config
+- Set `enable_statusline = true` in the plugin config

+### Click handler not working

+If the click handler doesn't work:
+- Make sure your statusline plugin supports click handlers
+- For AstroNvim, try enabling `override_astronvim_click = true`
+- The override happens after a 1-second delay to ensure heirline is loaded

 ### Neo-tree not refreshing